taniaferdousey24promy/pti-foodDelivery/README.md

    - Utilizes a React Carousel component for an engaging user experience.
 6. **React Hook Form:**
    - Features a user-friendly form for adding new food items, powered by React Hook Form.
+7.   **Context Api:**
+   - Used Context Api to manage state of this react project